elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

 REMOVED_RESOURCE
 ****************

 Table containing the list of Resources that have been removed from this COCO Device. ??????
-This is utilized to resolve certain race conditions where different Client Applications may perform successive actions for adding, removing and then once again adding a resource to the COCONet. ??????
+Explain the reason for this here ??????

 .. sidebar:: Schema